pulibrary/tigerdata-app/docs/local_development.md

 ...other images...
 ```

-5. In a terminal, run the following Docker command and wait for Nginx to start on the container:
+5. In a terminal, run the following Docker command and wait for Nginx to start on the container (notice that we use the repository `princeton_dev` and the tag `23.08.25` from the loaded image):

 ```
-$ docker run --name mediaflux --publish 0.0.0.0:8888:8888 princeton_dev:23.08.25
+$ docker run --rm --name mediaflux --publish 0.0.0.0:8888:8888 princeton_dev:23.08.25

 Mediaflux is not running.
 Starting Mediaflux.
 Check log files for status.